Orie Leon Phillips: Federal judicial service

 Phillips was nominated by President Warren G. Harding on February 28, 1923, to the United States District Court for the District of New Mexico, to a new seat authorized by 42 Stat.
 837. He was confirmed by the United States Senate on March 3, 1923, and received his commission the same day.
 His service terminated on April 29, 1929, due to his elevation to the Tenth Circuit.

 Phillips was nominated by President Herbert Hoover on April 18, 1929, to the United States Court of Appeals for the Tenth Circuit, to a new seat authorized by 45 Stat.
 1346.
 He was confirmed by the Senate on April 29, 1929, and received his commission the same day.
 He was a member of the Conference of Senior Circuit Judges (now the Judicial Conference of the United States) from 1940 to 1948, and a member of the Judicial Conference of the United States from 1948 to 1955.
-He served as Chief Judge from 1948 to 1956.
-He assumed senior status on January 1, 1956.
+He served as Chief Judge from September 1, 1948 to January 1, 1956, when he assumed senior status.
 His service terminated on November 14, 1974, due to his death.

 Supreme Court consideration

 Orie Phillips was considered several times for the Supreme Court without ever being nominated.
-He had been considered a possibility to replace Oliver Wendell Holmes, Jr. as Associate Justice when the latter stepped down in 1932, but the choice ultimately went to Benjamin N. Cardozo.
-Following the death of Harlan Fiske Stone in 1946, Phillips was on Harry S. Truman’s short list to replace him as Chief Justice, but the job ultimately went to Fred Vinson.
-In 1953 Phillips was considered one of the final six prospects to replace Vinson as Chief Justice but was not chosen due to his age at the time.
+He had been considered a possibility to replace Oliver Wendell Holmes Jr. as Associate Justice when the latter stepped down in 1932, but the choice ultimately went to Benjamin N. Cardozo.
+With Harry S. Truman desiring to be bipartisan, Phillips was mentioned as a possible Republican replacement for Owen Roberts in 1945, but his complete lack of ties to Truman meant he was rapidly dismissed for that seat, which went to Harold Hitz Burton.
+Following the death of Harlan Fiske Stone in 1946, Phillips was on Truman's short list to replace him as Chief Justice, but the job ultimately went to Fred Vinson.
+In 1953 Phillips was considered one of the final six prospects to replace Vinson as Chief Justice but was not chosen due to his age.